Pierre Marie Gallois: Biography

 Gallois was born in Turin, Italy, in 1911 as his parents were travelling.
-Gallois grew fond of flying as he watched fighters during his childhood through World War I. After studies at Lycée Janson de Sailly and the War School in Versailles, he was made a Sous-Lieutenant in 1936 in a Sahara wing at Colomb-Béchar, and later promoted to Lieutenant the same year.
-In 1939, he was transferred to the General staff of the Fifth air region in Algiers.
+Gallois grew fond of flying as he watched fighters during his childhood through World War I. After studies at Lycée Janson de Sailly and the War School in Versailles, he was made a sous-lieutenant in 1936 in a Sahara wing at Colomb-Béchar, and promoted to lieutenant the same year.
+In 1939, he was transferred to the general staff of the Fifth Air region in Algiers.

-In 1943, Gallois reached Great Britain and joined the only two French heavy bomber squadrons in Royal Air Force Bomber Command as a Halifax bomber crewman at RAF Elvington, near York.
+In 1943, Gallois reached Great Britain and joined the only two French heavy bomber squadrons in RAF Bomber Command as a Halifax bomber crewman at RAF Elvington, near York.
 He took part in raids against German industries until March 1945.

 After the war, Gallois was detached to civil aviation and took part in conferences of the International Civil Aviation Organization.
-He rejoined the Air Force in 1948 as an aid in the cabinet of the chief of staff of the Armée de l'air.
+He rejoined the Air Force in 1948 as an aide in the cabinet of the chief of staff of the Armée de l'air.
 A specialist of equipment and manufacturing, he wrote the quinquennal plan for aeronautic production, which was accepted by the Parliament in August 1950, and studied production plans at the European level.
-He took part in discussions regarding the use of United States aid in Western Europe.
+He took part in discussions regarding the use of American aid in Western Europe.